ajgifford/keepwatching-doc/pages/discover.md

 ### How to Browse by Service

-1. **Select a Streaming Service**
-   - Choose your preferred service from the "Streaming Service" dropdown
-   - This will filter results to only show content available on that platform

-2. **Choose Content Type**
+1. **Choose Content Type**
    - Select either "Movies" or "TV Shows"
    - You can browse both types of content on any service

+2. **Select a Streaming Service**
+   - Choose your preferred service from the "Streaming Service" selector
+   - This will filter results to only show content available on that platform

 3. **Apply Content Filters**
    - **Top Rated** - Shows the highest-rated content on the service